AMEST/PeerMeeting/docs/README.md

    1. Using docker compose
    2. Using docker swarm

+### Configuration

+#### Configure container
+For configuring you need add environment variable.
+Available configurations:
+1. `Serilog:MinimumLevel:Default` - configuring logger minimum level
+2. `Redis:Enabled` - enable/disable (default false) redis connection.
+Need for scale service
+3. `Redis:ConnectionString` - connection string to redis. (example: `localhost,user=serviceuser,password=VeryHardPass,channelPrefix=peermeeting`)

+#### Configure not in container
+To configure configurations, you need to make changes to `appsettings.Production.json`.
+The list of settings is identical to that described in the "Configure container" block.

 ### Docker compose

 For an example of launching via docker compose, a [compose file](compose.yml) has been prepared with a description of starting the service and nginx with a self-signed certificate for quick launch **(For test use only)**.